-In PUSPC, we can add one more bit in the PE packet to indicate whether a link is in PowerControlSet or FinishedSet, and similar to DAPC, each node only needs to monitor the PE packets from neighboring nodes within its IntRange.
+In PUSPC, we can add one more bit in the PE packet called the "Set Index" to indicate whether a link is in PowerControlSet or FinishedSet, when a link goes into FinishedSet from PowerControlSet, it will declare to neighboring links by setting Set Index.
+Similar to DAPC, each node only needs to monitor the PE packets from neighboring nodes within its IntRange.